 People who continue to have seizures are at greater risk of a number of complications, which is why preventing seizures and other problems is so important.
-The most serious complications are injuries and of course dying from seizures.
-This section gives frank information about one of the more common causes of dying from seizures called “Sudden Unexpected Death in Epilepsy”, which is abbreviated SUDEP.
+The most serious complications are injuries and dying from seizures.
+This section gives frank information about one of the more common causes of dying from seizures called “Sudden Unexpected Death in Epilepsy,” which is abbreviated SUDEP.

 What is SUDEP?

 SUDEP is the sudden, unexpected death of someone with epilepsy, who was otherwise healthy.
-No other cause of death is found when an autopsy is done.
-SUDEP accounts for less than 2% of deaths among people with epilepsy.
-Each year, about 1 out of 1,000 people with epilepsy die from SUDEP.
-SUDEP occurs more often in people with frequent seizures.
-One in 150 people with uncontrolled seizures may die of SUDEP.
-These sudden deaths are rare in children, but are the leading cause of death in young adults with uncontrolled seizures.
+In SUDEP cases, no other cause of death is found when an autopsy is done.
+Each year, about 1 in 1,000 adults and 1 in 4,500 children with epilepsy die from SUDEP.
+This is the leading cause of death in people with uncontrolled seizures.